Changissnz/political_commentary_with_anecdotes__08-19-2026/README.md

 the Socialist-Capitalist Party because that's just how I feel about how it's been doing things.
 Laughably, the American Republican Party has done a much finer job of implementing the principle of "capitalism for the poor, socialism for the rich" than the American Democratic Party.
-Since the Obama years, the years when my mind was mature enough to become politically observant, it is just my opinion that the Democrats have tried to accommodate for historically marginalized groups, groups that might have been imperiled without stronger government backing, on foundations of operating losses.
+Since the Obama years, the years when my mind matured enough to become politically observant, it is just my opinion that the Democrats have tried to accommodate for historically marginalized groups, groups that might have been imperiled without stronger government backing, on foundations of operating losses.
 It is not as though American Democrats